How to manage a funeral insurance policy

 Managing your funeral insurance checklist

-Here’s a quick recap of the important things to check off your list:
+Here’s a quick recap of some of the important things to check off your list:

-- Make sure your funeral cover is enough for your wishes and any outstanding debts.
+1. Make sure your funeral cover is enough for your final wishes and potentially even to cover any outstanding bills.

-- Keep your funeral insurance documentation with your will and make sure a family member or trusted friend knows where it is.
+4. Keep your funeral insurance documentation with your Will and make sure a family member or trusted friend knows where it is.

 Considering funeral insurance?
-Seniors Funeral Insurance can help protect your family from your funeral costs.
-Find out more by requesting a quick quote.
+Request a quote today to see how Seniors Funeral Insurance can help protect your family from your funeral costs.